IDAES/examples-pse/.binder/README.md

 # Run example notebooks in Binder

-Binder (https://mybinder.org) provides a short-lived, temporary cloud environment where Jupyter notebooks can be run without having to install any software locally.
+Binder (https://mybinder.org) provides a short-lived, temporary Linux cloud environment where Jupyter notebooks can be run without having to install any software locally.

 ## Quickstart